 APCo, CSPCo, I&M, KPCo and OPCo are parties to the TA that provides for a sharing of the cost of transmission lines operated at 138-kV and above and transmission stations containing extra-high voltage facilities.
 In June 2009, AEPSC, on behalf of the parties to the TA, filed with the FERC a request to modify the TA.
 Under the proposed amendments, KGPCo and WPCo will be added as parties to the TA.
 In addition, the amendments would provide for the allocation of PJM transmission costs on the basis of the TA parties' 12-month coincident peak and reimburse transmission revenues based on individual cost of service instead of the MLR method used in the present TA.
 AEPSC requested the effective date to be the first day of the month following a final non-appealable FERC order.
 The delayed effective date was approved by the FERC when the FERC accepted the new TA for filing.
-Settlement discussions are in progress.
-Management is unable to predict whether the parties to the TA will experience regulatory lag and its effect on future net income and cash flows due to timing of the implementation of the modified TA by various state regulators.
+In August 2010, a settlement agreement was filed with the FERC.
+In October 2010, the FERC approved the new TA effective November 1, 2010.
+The impacts of the settlement agreement will be phased-in for retail rate making purposes in certain jurisdictions over periods of up to four years.
+However, management is unable to predict whether the parties to the TA will experience regulatory lag and its effect on future net income and cash flows.